kvitale/PokemonParty/README.md

 - If you no longer want the Pokemon in your party, simply hit the "remove Pokemon" button.

+- Wave your mouse cursor over Pokemon types for a surprise!

 ## Built From

 - Javascript